 Common Mistakes to Avoid When Using Wire Wheels

-- Using the wrong type of wire brush; choose knotted wheels for heavy rust and crimped for lighter tasks.
+- Using the wrong type of wire brush; choose knotted wheels for heavy rust and crimped wheels for lighter tasks.

 Troubleshooting Your Angle Grinder Wire Wheel